United Nations Convention Against Corruption: Implementation of the UNCAC and monitoring mechanism

-The Terms of Reference contain procedures and processes for the peer review of the States Parties implementation of the UNCAC, including the formation of an oversight body called the Implementation Review Group (IRG).
+The Terms of Reference contain procedures and processes for the peer review of the States Parties' implementation of the UNCAC, including the formation of an oversight body called the Implementation Review Group (IRG).

 In July 2010 the IRG met for the first time in Vienna and adopted the guidelines for governmental experts and the UNCAC secretariat – the UN Office on Drugs and Crime (UNODC) – in the conduct of a country review.
 The mechanism consists of a multi-stage peer review which involves the review of each State Party by two peers – one from the same UN region and one from another one.
 To cover all States Parties, the review process is divided into two five-year cycles where countries are randomly selected to be reviewed in each year of the cycle.
-The first cycle started in 2010 and covers Chapter III and IV of the convention.
+The first cycle started in 2010 and covers Chapters III and IV of the convention.
 The second cycle was launched in November 2015 and is currently underway, covering Chapters II and V, reviewing corruption prevention measures and asset recovery.
 While the second cycle is scheduled to end in 2021, the process is facing substantial delays, more than three years into the second cycle, only 20 of the 184 countries had completed the review process by May 2019.

 It has yet to be decided if and how the review mechanism will continue after the end of the five years foreseen for the second cycle, but if the first cycle is a guide, then the reviews will continue beyond the five years.

 A country review process follows these phases: